Warning: These Movies Could Change Your Life

 This documentary takes a fascinating look at a man who goes on a cross-country journey to learn about Gerson Therapy, a plant-based therapy that proposes a dietary cure for cancer.

-Blackfish (available to stream on Netflix)
+Blackfish (available for streaming on Netflix)

 This groundbreaking documentary tells the story of Tilikum, a captive orca at SeaWorld, and provides an in-depth look at marine-animal parks.
 The film resulted in a backlash against SeaWorld, which continues today.